5 Steps to Take If Someone Refuses Detox

 Step Two: Consider Why Your Loved One Refused

-It is important to try and look at things from their perspective too.
+It is important to look at things from their perspective too.
 The more you do, the more you can begin to understand what they are feeling and why they said no.

-• Did the conversation become contentious, even hostile?
-Many addicts do get upset when someone brings up their drug abuse in a negative light, but if you weren’t able to stay calm, it’s likely the discussion dissolved into a hurtful argument.
+- Did the conversation become contentious, even hostile?
+Many people get upset when someone brings up their drug abuse in a negative light, but if you weren’t able to stay calm, it’s likely the discussion dissolved into a hurtful argument.

-• Your loved one may not want to stop using because they might be afraid of what will happen if they do (National Institute on Drug Abuse).
-They could be scared of detox, especially because there are lots of uninformed horror stories floating around the Internet.
+- Your loved one may not want to stop using because they might be afraid of what will happen if they do.
+They could be scared of detox, especially because there are lots of uninformed horror stories floating around online.
 For this, it can be helpful to do some research to show them they have nothing to fear.

 Once you begin to understand your loved one’s position, you can say more that speaks to the heart of the matter and be better informed about the problem in general.